-Coromandel Walkway and Mountain Bike Track
+Coromandel Coastal Walkway & Mountain Bike Track

 At the top of the peninsula, and at the top of the list of things to do, this stunning coastal walk between Fletcher Bay and Stony Bay, crosses farmland and beautiful native bush with views of Pinnacles and Aotea/Great Barrier Island to the north and Cuvier (Repanga) Island to the east.